 The Executive Cabinet

-Leila Haider
+Leila Haidar

 Hello Highlanders!
 My name is Leila Haidar, I'm a fourth year Biology Major with a minor in Political Science, and I'm excited to serve you as this year's ASUCR President, the head of the Executive Branch!